MatthewDLudwig/NimiqWrapper/README.md

   - `watchForTransactionsTo`
     - This function will watch the mempool for any new transactions being sent **to** the given address and will return an object with the following properties:
       - `type`
-        - Always equal to `to` and is usefull for keeping track if you hve multiple watchers going.
+        - Always equal to `to` and is useful for keeping track if you have multiple watchers going.
       - `watching`
         - The user friendly representation of the address being watched.
 Useful when multiple watcher are going.
       - `stopWatching`